- EMERGING INITIATIVES

 The Massachusetts Clean Energy Internship Program helps prepare the next generation of clean energy workers by funding internships for students and recent graduates at Massachusetts clean energy and water innovation companies.

-Student enrollment and internship placements for the spring 2018 session of the MassCEC Internship Program is currently open!
-Thank you for your interest in this award-winning program.
+Enrollment for the summer 2018 session of the MassCEC Internship Program is currently open!

 Massachusetts Clean Energy Internship Program Host Employer FAQs